komikndr/vegaai-augmented/README.md

 a far more intelligent solution is to use keda autoscaler in k8s, paired with Prophet to forecast traffic spikes in the system.

-This results in a cleaner, more efficient architecture—built with purpose, not just trend.
+This results in a cleaner, more efficient architecture built with purpose, not just trend.

 If the argument is about sticking to a "single language" for ease of production, frankly, I don’t buy that.
 In practice, you’re already juggling multiple "languages" in modern development anyway: